NERC-CEH/datalab/docs/src/tutorials/getting-started-rstudio/create-project.md

-# 1. Create a project
+# 1. Create a new RStudio project

 In this section you will create a new RStudio project.
 Projects are a concept within RStudio for keeping everything related to one piece of work together and integrates